kameera135/Task_Management_GUI/README.md

 ## Build

 Run `npm run build` or `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Legend
-:white_check_mark: Implemented feature

-:warning: Features that are not implemented

 ## Project Requirements